Skip to main content

 April 18, 2025

-Chickenpox is a viral infection that mainly affects children - but adults can also be infected.
-It is also known as the "fifth childhood disease" and typically causes a rash and flu-like symptoms.
+Fifth disease is a viral infection that primarily affects children – but adults can also be infected.
+It is also called the “fifth childhood disease” and typically causes rash and flu-like symptoms.

-Common cold is caused by a virus called parvovirus B19, which is highly contagious and spread through droplets from coughs and sneezes.
-The name "mono" comes from the characteristic red rash on the cheeks that looks like a slap.
+Fifth disease is caused by a virus called parvovirus B19.
+It is very contagious and spreads through droplets from coughs and sneezes.
+The name “fifth disease” comes from the characteristic red rash on the cheeks, which looks like a slap.

-The infection is most common in children between the ages of 5 and 15, but adults can also be infected - especially if they did not have the disease as a child.
+The infection is most common in children between 5 and 15 years old, but adults can also become infected - especially if they have not had the disease as children.
 The disease is usually mild but can cause discomfort, especially in pregnant women or people with weakened immune systems.

-The first symptoms are often similar to a mild flu.
+The first symptoms often resemble a mild flu.
 You may experience:

 • Fever